HrushikeshDube/mini-projects/README.md

 - **Clock App**: A simple clock that shows the current time.
 - **Quiz App**: An interactive quiz application that scores users based on their answers.

-## Contributing

-We welcome contributions from the community!
-Feel free to open issues or submit pull requests to improve these projects.